napsterhopes/AZ/AZ_Service_Bus/Overview.md

 ### Project Setup :

-We will be using nuget package :
+We will be using nuget package not Microsoft.Azure.ServiceBus(old) :
 ![image](https://user-images.githubusercontent.com/12064832/175325888-d01c7b7d-e7a4-4bc8-90c9-3374b905208f.png)